karlospn/provisioning-an-azdo-org-with-terraform/README.md

 - A Team project
 - A Git Repository

-It creates the Git Repository into the given Team Project.
+It creates the Git Repository in the given Team Project.
 It also creates the master branch policies.
-Those branch policies cannot be configured.
+Those branch policies cannot be configured via module variables for now.

 ### Example: